Reorder point

 • Daily consumption of the goods

-• Delivery time of the goods after order
+• Delivery time of the goods after ordering

 Calculation example:

-The minimum stock of one item is 10 pieces.
-On average, 5 pieces of these goods are consumed/removed per day and reordering also takes 5 days.
+The minimum stock of a product is 10 pieces.
+On average, 5 pieces of these goods are used/removed from stock per day and reordering also takes 5 days.

 • Calculation: 10 + (5 pieces per day x 5 days) = 35 pieces